RyuKaSa/Hikaru-chess-bot/README.md

-Sure, here's a comprehensive README for your project.
-This README includes instructions for building the Stockfish engine, running the project, and customizing the model for different players.

----

 # Hikaru Chess Model

 This project builds a chess model based on Hikaru Nakamura's games.
 The model can analyze and predict moves and has an estimated Elo rating of 1500, verified by Stockfish.
 Users can customize this model to include games from other players, combinations of players, or any other custom data.